 The PRC-10 was carried in the ST-120A/PR canvas harness, worn on the back.
 The shape factor of the radio was thinner than the SCR-300 and that kept the weight closer to the soldiers back for comfort and also helped the ability to roll over more easily.
 The ST-120 harness was connected to the standard pistol belt along with the CW-216(*) accessory bag if carried.
 The ST-120 is a clumsy contraption and appears not to be designed for use along with the then-standard combat suspenders and web belt.
 Too many adjustments, tabs, buckles, straps and parts.
 Integrated Load Bearing Equipment design still needs some work.

 Above: The ST-120A/PR canvas duck carrying harness with period web gear.
-Canvas LBE equipment in a tropical jungle would prove (again) to be a problem with rot, mildew, fungus etc. Even the later PRC-25 retained the cotton duck material.
+Canvas LBE equipment in a tropical jungle would prove (again) to be a problem with rot, mildew, fungus etc. Those problems with cotton included additional weight when wet.
+Even the later PRC-25 retained the cotton duck material.
 Nylon/synthetics came along later.
 The radio was often carried upside down to help conceal the antenna as it attracted enemy fire.
 The radios were probably also carried inside a field pack alone to save weight and to keep it simple.
 I don’t think the PRC-10 and the then-new ALICE packs ever crossed paths in Vietnam – they wouldn’t fit very well anyway.
 These radios were also seen lashed to the wooden pack frame available in those days, probably a good field solution.